Stewie1999/BMCnetwork/README.md

 # BMC Network

-A decentralized peer-to-peer messagging, mircoblogging and broadcasting system.
+BMC Network --- A decentralized peer-to-peer messagging, mircoblogging and broadcasting system.

 Introducing Broadcast Message Coin (BMC) and Its Functions: